SHA 256 vs SHA 512: Key Encryption Algorithms Differences Explained!

 The padding bits are a concept in hashing where additional bits like 0 or 1 are added to complete the block.
 Let me explain!

-The cryptographic algorithm manages the input provided by you in blocks.
+The cryptographic algorithm manages the input you provide in blocks.
 Hence, if the block is 512 bits and there are five more bits left to complete the entire message apart from the last 64 bits, five padding bits will be added to it.
 These bits will be 1,0,0,0,0.

 What is SHA 512?

-Just like SHA 256, SHA 512 also belongs to the family of the SHA-2 family of hashes.
-Though it is not as widely used as SHA 256, it is also a powerful hashing algorithm.
+Just like SHA 256, SHA 512 also belongs to the SHA-2 family of hashes.
+Though it is not as widely used as SHA 256, it is also a robust hashing algorithm.

-The characteristics of SHA 512 are almost similar to SHA 256, with the difference of the following!
+The characteristics of SHA 512 are almost similar to those of SHA 256, with the following differences!

 1. The length of the produced hash or digest is 512 bits.

-2. The input message is broken down into block sizes that will be in multiples of 1024 bits.
+2. The input message is broken down into block sizes in multiples of 1024 bits.

 3. The message should be irreversible.
 The plaintext should not be retrievable if the digest is available or vice versa.